-- 5.1.
-Our contribution to the Project must be acknowledged in all literature and/or other materials generated by you to publicise the Project including (but not limited to) press releases, webpages, e-communications, promotional film or video, press advertisements, posters, leaflets and brochures about the Project.
-You will make all reasonable endeavours to ensure any partner organisations do likewise. - 5.2.
-Our contribution to the Project must be acknowledged through correct use of the credit line 'with Art Fund support' and, where possible, Art Fund's logo.
+Our contribution to the Project must be acknowledged in all literature and/ or other materials generated by you to publicise the Project including (but not limited to) press releases, webpages, e-communications, promotional film or video, press advertisements, posters, leaflets and brochures about the Project.
+You will make all reasonable endeavours to ensure any partner organisations do likewise.

+6. Our contribution to the Project must be acknowledged through correct use of the credit line 'with Art Fund support' and, where possible, Art Fund's logo.
 All uses of the logo must be submitted to us for approval prior to publication/printing.
 You agree to maintain on any web pages that you host in relation to the Project a link to Art Fund's homepage at www.artfund.org.
-You will make all reasonable endeavours to ensure any partner organisations do likewise. - 5.3.
-You will not use Art Fund's name or logo in a way which may adversely affect the image of Art Fund or cause any negative publicity or otherwise damage or injure our reputation and standing. - 5.4.
-You will arrange for our membership literature and display panels to be prominently displayed at all times in the main foyer of the museum, the size, design and location of the display panels to be mutually agreed.
-Supplies of our membership literature must be requested from us whenever necessary.
+You will make all reasonable endeavours to ensure any partner organisations do likewise.